AlexandraDobrescu/statistics-with-R/README.md

 # Statistics with R
 Evaluate statistical models on:
 - regression tasks,
-- random variables with normal distribution,
+- find confidence region for random variables with normal distribution,
 - chi-square distribution.\
 Perform a test of homogeneity.